gklyne/EMLO_in_CRM_samples/EMLO_LD_CRM_Annalist/EMLO_LD_CRM_Annalist.md

 3. Add some details to the structures used to represent information about letters.
 This should provide insight into how the CRM model can be realized in RDF.

-Taken together, my intent is that the session will help show how linked data and CRM can be used to capture the richness of information that is the subject of humanities studies, even if a session like this can only scratch the surface of that richness.
+Taken together, the intent is to show how linked data and CRM can be used to capture the richness of information that is the subject of humanities studies, even if the session can only scratch the surface of that richness.

-(I shall focus here on manual creation of data, but an implied possibility not explored here is that, with some modest coding effort, existing data can be converted automatically to linked data for exploration and combination with other datasets.)

 We shall use a web browser to interact with the Annalist system.
-The intent is to keep this web server running for at least a year so you can come back to update and access your data later (but we make no guarantee of continuity of access or data integrity).
+Our intent is to keep the `dhoxss.annalist.net` web server running for at least a year following the DHOxSS 2017 summer school, so you can come back to update and access your data later (but we cannot guarantee of continuity of access or data integrity).
 Data on the server may be downloaded as JSON - hopefully, by the end of this session, you will know how to access it.
 If you want a copy of the entire collection data as a zip file or Tar archive, email me and I can arrange this (later versions of Annalist software should offer this option through the web interface).

 ## Phase 1: getting started

 Annalist is an open-source system whose goal is to make it easier for individuals and small groups to create, manage and share linked data.
 It is a work-in-progress: stable in use but with several desirable capabilities not yet implemented.
-Annalist does not attempt to be a complete platform for ontology design, data analysis or data publishing; rather to create data that can be published through other platforms.
+Annalist does not attempt to be a complete platform for ontology design, data analysis or data publishing; rather to create data that can be published and processed through other platforms.

-The Annalist philosophy is _data first_: rather than designing an ontology or schema first, then creating data to fit that model, Annalist aims to start with data (and maybe an initial data model), and then to build linked data structures to record that data.
+The Annalist philosophy is _data first_: rather than designing an ontology or schema, then creating data to fit that model, Annalist aims to start with data (and maybe an initial data model), and then to build linked data structures to record that data.
 The "open world" nature of RDF linked data on the web is particularly well-suited to this approach ("missing isn't broken" - Dan Brickley).

 In its current form, Annalist focuses on manually entered data.
 BUT, through shared access to common data in a simple textual format, it is possible for data to me mechanically inserted into an Annalist collection.

-In what follows, I'll demonstrate the operations I'm describing, but the intent is that you'll follow along and experiment for yourselves, and learn by doing.
+To get started, we need to log in, and create a new collection within Annalist...

 ### Login to Annalist